radenadri/radenadri/README.md

 Here's some about me:

-- 📖 Love to learn all things about technology.
+- 📖 Love to learn something new;
-- 👷🏻‍♂️ Passion to build insanely great product that can solve people's problems at scale.
 - 🎸 Playing guitar when feeling bored;

 **Currently working with**